Mount Carmel Center: History

-In 1935, Shepherd's Rod (also known as the Davidians) founder Victor Houteff established the original Davidian headquarters at Mount Carmel Center, near Lake Waco, west of the town.
+In 1935, Shepherd's Rod (also known as the Davidians) founder Victor Houteff established the original Davidian headquarters at Mount Carmel Center near Lake Waco west of the town.
 After Houteff's death in 1955, his widow Florence usurped the leadership and began selling off parcels of the land, as the neighboring city of Waco began encroaching upon the Mount Carmel Community.
 In 1957, she sold off the last of the property and bought a 941 acre property in the countryside northeast of Waco, christened New Mount Carmel.
 Today, Waco's Mount Carmel Drive runs through the Old Mount Carmel area, and nearby Charboneau and Hermanson Drives are named after key Davidian families.

-In 1962, Florence Houteff announced that she was disbanding Davidian organization, with the assets to be sold off and the proceeds disbursed among her Executive Council.
+In 1962, Florence Houteff announced that she was disbanding the Davidian organization, with the assets to be sold off and the proceeds disbursed among her Executive Council.
 This arrangement was opposed by many members.
 Most of the New Mount Carmel property was acquired by the Double EE Ranch, but the Branch Davidians retained a core 77.8 acre area around the administrative building.

 The fragmentation of Mount Carmel caused a schism in the already permanently-splintered Davidian Seventh-day Adventist movement.
 Some post-Carmel Davidian groups have also named their headquarters Mount Carmel Center, seeking to carry on its past traditions.
-Davidians based in Salem, South Carolina use the name, as well as a group that broke away from them, in Mountaindale, New York.
-Some of the Mountaindale Davidians came to believe that Victor Houteff never wanted to abandon Old Mount Carmel, and in the early 1990s moved back to Waco.
+Davidians based in Salem, South Carolina use the name, as well as a group that broke away from them in Mountaindale, New York.
+Some of the Mountaindale Davidians came to believe that Victor Houteff never wanted to abandon Old Mount Carmel and in the early 1990s moved back to Waco.
 They established themselves in a building on Mount Carmel Drive, constructed by Houteff's Davidians.
 They are across the street from the Vanguard School, a prep school whose buildings were also originally built by the Davidians.
 Other Davidian groups believe that Mount Carmel represented a doctrinal era in the Davidian Seventh Day Adventist Movement, an era which is now past.

-In 1998, three buildings at the former Branch Davidian compound were destroyed in a fire that was deemed suspicious.
+In 1993, three buildings at the former Branch Davidian compound were destroyed in a fire that was deemed suspicious.
 They were the home of Amo Bishop Roden, wife of former Branch Davidian leader George Roden, and two museums she used to record the group's history.
 There have been various sects and generations of communities that have resided on and/or used the property east of Waco on Double EE Ranch Road.
 Not all groups or individuals within these groups share the same religious theology or approach to spirituality.
 Efforts to memorialize the events of 1993 on the property have been altered over the years since 1993.

+Nothing remains of the Mount Carmel Center today other than its concrete foundation components, as the entire site was bulldozed two weeks after the end of the siege.
+Only a small chapel, built years after the siege, stands on the former site.
+It is still used by the remaining Branch Davidians as a place of worship and memorial.